guendto/jomiel-client-demos/README.md

 `jomiel-examples` is a selection of examples written in a number of _different modern programming languages_.
-These examples show how the [jomiel][1] inquiries are made and responses are handled in different languages.
+These examples show how the [jomiel][1] inquiries are made -- and the responses are handled -- using different programming languages.

 **Notes**

-- The examples are not necessarily identical to one another
+- The examples may vary; they are not necessarily identical in terms of the program features

 ## Dockerfiles